Staff and Services

 Kinship

-Kinship will assist caregivers to make connections with programs and services that may be of use to the children in their care of family.
+Kinship assists caregivers to make connections with programs and services that may be of use to the children in their care of family, and provides some assistance with needs of children in care of relatives, based on availability.
 Provides some assistance with needs of children in care of relatives, based on availability.

 Food Assistance/EBT